Google SEO: The Basics

 Essentially, you want the title to include the most important information about your business.
 This can include the location of your business, what types of services you provide, and the name of your business.
 In turn, your webpages will more likely grab high Google search positions when people search for those specific terms.

 Next, tailoring your meta descriptions properly will enhance your website’s Google SEO.
 Along with the title, your webpage’s meta description will be featured in a Google search if your webpage is among the results.
 So again, you want to describe what your website offers to entice the user to click on the page, although you can write a sentence or two rather than just the few words you would use in the title.
 If your webpage offers guides and forms about how to obtain a divorce, then the meta description should read something like “Legal Divorce Co. offers easy, inexpensive divorce forms and guides for divorces in New York, South Carolina, and Florida.”
 Further, make sure to avoid vague descriptions, just like with titles.

-Enhancing Google SEO also requires you to write descriptive URLs.
-Like the title and meta description, your webpage's URL contains information useful to Google and internet users.
+When applying SEO for Google you will need to write descriptive URLs.
+Like the title and meta description, your webpage’s URL contains information useful to Google and internet users.
 Thus, both are more likely to select your webpage if they notice the URL contains information relevant to the search query.
-If you include important keywords in the URL, rather than arbitrary numbers or code, you will improve your website's Google search engine optimization.
+If you include important keywords in the URL, rather than arbitrary numbers or code, you will improve your website’s Google search engine optimization.
 For other tips and articles visit our blog or check out our affordable SEO services.